 2. Moz: Moz is a tool that helps you track your SEO progress and performance.
-It analyzes your website and tells you how well you are doing in terms of SEO, and it also provides you with tips on how to improve your SEO.
+It analyzes your website, tells you how well you are doing in terms of SEO, and provides tips on improving your SEO.

-3. SEM Rush: SEM Rush is a popular SEO tool that allows you to track your website’s performance, as well as your competitor’s.
+3. SEM Rush: SEM Rush is a popular SEO tool that allows you to track your website’s performance and your competitor’s.
 You can use SEM Rush to research keywords, track your organic and paid search results, and more.

 Growing Your Email List